 As the events industry continues to expand, the demand for the experience is growing.
 It is a global industry encompassing a vast range of event and experience typologies, from the mega event to the intimate bespoke experience, live events and performances to virtual reality and mixed reality experiences.
 Consumers are encouraged to be part of a brand community and the product is no longer enough.

 We consider what forms of experiences can be created or contested in a mediatised society, when the roles of consumer and producer are no longer clearly defined and everyone with a smart phone is potentially an active agent.

 This is a dynamic interdisciplinary evolving field of media, visual arts, design communication and performance.
 Through practice and research, you will be engaging with, contributing to and critiquing this exciting area of cultural production.

 You have the opportunity to experiment and test ideas across a range of media and means of communication (mobile and location-based), within urban interfaces, transitory spaces (festivals/communities of interest/protest/consumption), the place-bound realms of architecture or the landscape.

-A first or 2.1 honours degree, usually in a relevant humanities subject.
+A second class honours degree (2.2 or above), usually in a relevant humanities subject.
 In certain circumstances, the Centre will consider applicants who have not followed a conventional education path but who may have relevant experience in the industry.
 These cases are assessed individually by the Director of Graduate Studies.
 All applicants must also submit a digital or web-based portfolio that gives the admissions officer an understanding of your creative and presentation skills.